openshift/ci-docs/content/en/docs/how-tos/migrating-template-jobs-to-multistage.md

 title: "Migrating CI Jobs from Templates to Multi-stage Tests"
 date: 2020-10-30T21:49:06+02:00
 draft: false
+description: How to self-service migrate jobs from using the deprecated Template approach to the multi-stage system.
 ---

 OpenShift CI offers two mechanisms for setting up end-to-end tests: older